Ensure Your SEO Techniques Are Up to Speed with Our On Page SEO Checklist.

 - Posting – Post the content to your website

-- Promotion – Promote your content via the proper social channels
+- Promotion – Promote your content via the proper social media channels

 - Analyze – Gather data on how your content did so you can do better next time

-If you’re stumped on what to write, try Hubspot’s nifty blog title generator.
-You should have a really solid idea of what to write though if you’ve done the proper research in step one.
+If you’re stumped on what to cover, try Hubspot’s nifty blog title generator.
+You should have a really solid idea of what to write and a quality topic though if you’ve done the proper research in step one.

 Fifth, Make Sure Google Can Easily Crawl Your Website

 Nothing is worse than a website that’s set to no-index.
-That little check mark in WordPress that says to discourage search engines from indexing your site should not be checked if you want Google to rank your website.
+That little checkmark in WordPress that says to discourage search engines from indexing your site should not be checked if you want Google to place your website on its results.

 A 404 error is basically a dead page link.
 If a Google spider crawls your website and hits a 404 dead page, it’s going to stop crawling your website altogether, which is going to put a huge kink in the indexing process of your website.